sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/operating-daily-plan.md

 ### Modify Priority

 - **Priority**;
-  - If an Order will meet a Resource Lock instruction in the wowrkflow that limits parallelism, then its prority determines the position in the queue of waiting Orders.
+  - If an Order will meet a *Resource Lock* instruction in the Workflow that limits parallelism, then its priority determines the position in the queue of waiting Orders.
-  - Priorities are specified from negative and positive integers or from the shortcuts offered.
+  - Priorities are specified from negative, zero and positive integers or from the shortcuts offered.
 A higher priority has precedence.
+Shortcuts offer the following priority values:
+    - **Low**: -20000
+    - **Below Normal**: -10000
+    - **Normal**: 0
+    - **Above Normal**: 10000
+    - **High**: 20000

 ## References